Britain's car industry may inspire more balanced economic recovery

 It helped drive Britain to produce 1.510 million cars in 2013, the highest number since 2007, according to the Society of Motor Manufacturers and Traders.

-German parts maker ElringKlinger has invested 10 million pounds in a new plant in Redcar, north-eastern England, to make the light-but-bulky heat shields that protect cars from hot exhaust gases.
+German parts maker ElringKlinger (ZILGn.DE) has invested 10 million pounds in a new plant in Redcar, northeastern England, to make the light-but-bulky heat shields that protect cars from hot exhaust gases.
 These will be fitted to BMW Minis built in Oxford, replacing parts made elsewhere in Europe.

 The investment was only feasible thanks to strong domestic demand, said Ian Malcolm, ElringKlinger's UK managing director.